temporalio/helm-charts/README.md

 t7EqZQpiB6BztZV321dEDppXbeisdpiEAMgnu6yy%
 ```

-2. Setup port forwarding, so you can access Grafana from your host:
+2. Set up port forwarding, so you can access Grafana from your host:

 ```
 $ kubectl port-forward services/temporaltest-grafana 8081:80